antusystem/esp-idf-telegram-bot/README.md

 * Last compile: January 11th, 2021.
 * Last test: January 11th, 2021.
 * Last compile espidf version: v4.2

+## (Possibles) To Do

+* Read and organize the response Json (probably using Cjson).
+* Discard the native examples from the master branch and create separe functions for getMe and sendMessage.
+* Determinate what other type of data can be send with the esp32 to make the code.

 ## License
 MIT License